 An infection of the mouth tissue may include cold sores, canker sores, gingivitis or other gum disease.
 Mouth tissue damage can be very painful, but can easily be remedied with some simple homemade treatments.

 - Make a rinse using hydrogen peroxide and water.
 Combine 1 part peroxide and 4 parts water and rinse.
-The peroxide will help kill any bacteria that are causing the infection, and the water dilutes the peroxide so that it is not too strong.
+The peroxide will help kill any bacteria that are causing the infection, and the water dilutes the peroxide so that it isn’t too strong.
 You can also add salt to make it a saline rinse similar to what professionals use.

 - Combine baking soda and water to make a paste and apply it to the affected tissue.
 Let sit for several seconds, then wash out your mouth to remove the excess paste.
 Baking soda helps to kill microbes in the mouth, so this should help reduce infection.

 - Aloe vera can also help soothe inflamed tissue.
 Rub some on the affected area, or gargle it with a small amount of water to help reduce swelling.

 Bad breath is a common condition that affects about 40% of the American population.
 Many times, the cure is as simple as brushing your teeth, but there are also some home remedies worth trying if you need a little extra help eliminating the smell.

 - Baking soda.
 While baking soda kills unwanted bacteria, it also helps to eliminate bad odors.
 Brushing your teeth with baking soda before brushing with toothpaste can help freshen breath and remove any odor-causing bacteria.

 - Spices.
 Many spices, such as cloves, fennel or anise seeds, have odor-eliminating properties.
 Chewing on these spices can help disguise bad breath and give it a fresh, new scent.